Yuji-github/LogCluster/README.md

 | Mean          | 99.06%    | 99.78%           |

 We measured lossless for each compressed dataset by LogCluster (HDBSCAN).
-If the decompressed line does not match the original sentence, we calculated the ratio with SequenceMatcher.
+If the decompressed line did not match the original sentence, we calculated the ratio with SequenceMatcher.
 Otherwise, the ratio is 1.
 Then, we divided the sum of the ratio by the total number of original lines.
-LogCluster guarantees to provide high lossless when the datasets are well organized, such as SSH.
+LogCluster guarantees to provide high lossless when the datasets are well-organized, such as SSH.
 On the other hand, if the datasets contain an empty line or tab space, such as Hadoop, LogCluster drops the lossless rate.